-Turkey denies deliberately holding Greek plane in the air
+France warns Turkey of EU sanctions over ‘provocations’

+“And if there isn’t, then the European Union will have to face the question of how to deal with this and what consequences this will have,” Maas said.

+Both Turkey and Greece have this week accused each other of engaging in “provocations,” including plans to hold military drills in the Aegean Sea later this month to coincide with the other country’s national public holiday.

-ANKARA, Turkey (AP) — Turkey on Thursday denied accusations by Greece that Ankara refused an overflight permit to a plane carrying Greek Foreign Minister Nikos Dendias, forcing the aircraft to remain in the air for 20 minutes.
+Earlier on Thursday, Turkey denied accusations by Greece that Ankara refused an overflight permit to a plane carrying Greek Foreign Minister Nikos Dendias, forcing the aircraft to remain in the air for 20 minutes.

 Greek state broadcaster ERT reported that the plane carrying Dendias back from a visit to Baghdad the previous day was kept circling over Mosul for 20 minutes because Turkish authorities weren’t granting it permission to fly through Turkish airspace back to Greece.